GeorgiosSid/Artificial-Intelligence-MYY602-/README.md

 The program:
 - Builds the game tree recursively at each move.
 - Makes the optimal move based on the minimax evaluation.
-- Describes the rules, evaluation functions, and design in the report.
--

 ## Team Members
 - Modiotis Athanasios
 - Bonitsis Pantelis